Charity logo

 About THE BELFRY THEATRE SOCIETY

-The company resides in a former Baptist Church built in 1891.
-From the company's inception until 1991, the Belfry rented the main theatre space in the building and shared the complex with a homeless shelter.
-In 1991, then owners, The Cool-Aid Society, moved out and the Belfry began the first of five capital campaigns to buy and restore the building.
-Renovations were completed in 2000 with the restoration of the exterior.
+The company resides in a former Baptist Church built in 1880-90s.
+From the company's inception in 1976 until 1991, the Belfry rented the main theatre space in the building and shared the complex with a homeless shelter.
+In 1991, then owners, The Cool-Aid Society, moved out and the Belfry began the first of several capital campaigns to buy and restore the building.
+Renovations included the restoration of the exterior in 2000 and the upgrade of the lobby and adjacent areas in 2017.
 The building is listed in the heritage registry and has won a number of awards for its beautiful and painstaking restoration.

 In 1981 the Belfry began an apprenticeship programme with the University of Victoria 's Theatre Department.
 The endeavour continues to be highly successful with many apprentices returning to the theatre as professionals.
-The company has also started initiatives aimed at encouraging participation through programmes like Belfry 101 (for high school students), Belfry Leadership Training Program, Incubator and Re:actor (for post secondary students and community theatre artists).
+The company has also started initiatives aimed at encouraging participation through programmes like Belfry 101 (for high school students), Emerging Artists Enhancement Program, and the Belfry Leadership Training Program, (for post secondary graduates and community theatre artists).

 REGISTERED CHARITY ADDRESS